Sam Steele: Life as Mountie

 In 1873, Steele was the third officer sworn into the newly formed North-West Mounted Police (NWMP), entering as a staff constable.
 He was one of the officers to lead the new recruits of the NWMP on the 1874 March West, when he returned to Fort Garry, present-day Winnipeg, Manitoba.
 To him fell the rank of staff sergeant major and the responsibility, as an accomplished horseman and man-at-arms, of drilling the new recruits.
 In 1878, Steele was given his own command at Fort Qu'Appelle, North-West Territories.

 In 1877, he was assigned to meet with Sitting Bull, who, having defeated Lieutenant Colonel George Armstrong Custer at the Little Bighorn, had moved with his people into Canada to escape American vengeance.
 Steele along with U.S. Army Major General Alfred Howe Terry attempted to persuade Sitting Bull to return to the United States.
 (Most of the Sioux returned a few years later.)

-During the North-West Rebellion Steele was dispatched with a small force.
-Missing the Battle of Batoche the Mounties were sent to move against the last rebel force led by Big Bear.
+During the North-West Rebellion, Steele was dispatched with a small force.
+Missing the Battle of Batoche, the Mounties were sent to move against the last resistance force led by Big Bear.
 He was present at the Battle of Frenchman's Butte, where Big Bear's warriors defeated the Canadian forces under General Thomas Bland Strange.
 Two weeks later, Steele and his two dozen Mounties defeated Big Bear's force at Loon Lake, District of Saskatchewan, in the last battle fought on Canadian territory.
 The contributions of the NWMP in putting down the rebellion went largely ignored and unrewarded, to Steele's great annoyance.
 By 1885, Steele was recalled to Calgary, where he was tasked with organizing and commanding the scouting contingent for Major General T.B.
 Strange’s Alberta Field Force.
 Steele’s Scouts performed well, which led to his promotion to superintendent after the rebellion.
 He established an NWMP station in the town of Galbraiths Ferry, which was later named to Fort Steele in British Columbia, after Steele solved a murder in the town.
 He then moved on to Fort Macleod, District of Alberta, in 1888.